 Gender and Climate Change Research in Agriculture and Food Security for Rural Development – Training Guide

-The Guide provides users with resources and participatory action research tools for collecting, analysing and sharing gender-sensitive information about agricultural communities, households and individuals who are facing climate changes.
+- provides users with resources and participatory action research tools for collecting, analysing and sharing gender-sensitive information about agricultural communities, households and individuals who are facing climate changes

-- To show links between socio-economic and gender issues in the context of climate change in the agriculture and food security sectors
+- shows inks between socio-economic and gender issues in the context of climate change in the agriculture and food security sectors

-- To address the lack of information on how men and women adapt to and mitigate climate change;
+- addresses the lack of information on how men and women adapt to and mitigate climate change

-- To describe what tools for participatory rural research can be used in gathering information on the interlinkages between gender and food security in a changing climate;
+- describes what tools for participatory rural research can be used in gathering information on the interlinkages between gender and food security in a changing climate

-- To promote gender-sensitive adaptation and mitigation activities in agriculture.
+- promotes gender-sensitive adaptation and mitigation activities in agriculture.

 Why the topic?